-That kind of activity is never a guarantee, but in the age of the attention economy and endless noise, developing a sense for the flow of money can be powerful.
+That kind of activity is never a guarantee, but in the age of the attention economy and endless noise, developing a sense for the flow of money can be incredibly powerful.

 I’m listing this one with a bit of a caveat because individual company news can lead you astray here.

-Trend reports from organizations like the BLS (Bureau of Labor Statistics in the U.S.) can be really useful in understanding where your work might fit with the needs of organizations.
-But, things can get murky if you get too precise.
+Trend reports from organizations like the BLS (Bureau of Labor Statistics in the U.S.) can be really useful in understanding where your work might fit with the needs of organizations, but, things can get murky if you get too precise.

-For example, if I’m a content marketer and I see that AT&T’s pouring $10 million into expanding its content presence over the next year, I might want to hit up their marketing department, but I shouldn’t take their one decision as an indication that content marketing is blowing up across the board…it’s not even a reliable sign that they’re open to working with freelancers.
+For example, if I’m a content marketer and I see that AT&T’s pouring $10 million into expanding its content presence over the next year, I might want to hit up their marketing department, but I shouldn’t take their one decision as an indication that content marketing is blowing up across the board…it’s not even a reliable sign that AT&T themselves are open to working with freelancers.
 After all, some companies grow on an internal basis only.

-Now, I MIGHT have an opportunity to align my skills with their overall strategy, but again, unless I[‘ve got some kind of connection, that’s risky.
+Now, I MIGHT have an opportunity to align my skills with their overall strategy, but again, unless I‘ve got some kind of connection, that’s risky.

 Remember that you’re not employed and aren’t trying to hitch your career to any one organization anymore.

-There are a a LOT of freelancers out here (55 million in the U.S. alone), and we’ve got a lot of community knowledge bouncing around between us.
+There are a LOT of freelancers out here (55 million in the U.S. alone), and we’ve got a lot of community knowledge bouncing around between us.
 If you’ve got access to some of that insight?
 Don’t pass it by.

 When individual freelancers say they’ve had success somewhere, believe them.
 When they say they’ve had problems (like, say, #EbonyOwes), the same thing goes.
-I know that personally, tuning into other freelancers and listening to their tips (vs. stubbornly sticking to my ideas of what the work should be like) helped me get past a bunch of hurdles relatively quickly.
+I know that personally, tuning into other freelancers and listening to their tips (vs. stubbornly sticking to my ideas of what the work should be like) helped me get past a bunch of early freelancer hurdles relatively quickly.

 It’s not just about individuals though.
 As freelancing grows, we’re getting more and better high-level insight into what our world really looks like.
 My two favorites right now are Upwork’s Quarterly Skills Index (to understand what skillsets are growing the fastest), and Ed Gandia’s Freelance Niche Report.
-Take a look and revisit as needed.
+Take a look at those and revisit them as needed.

 I think there’s HUGE opportunity here, especially for people who are willing to treat Black businesses with respect and dedication (especially those that serve Black consumers specifically.)